September 21, 2020

 The draft energy permit was adopted at the request of the investor, Mostar-based Kamen-Dent, and the ministry announced that interested individuals and legal entities can submit comments and remarks in writing by September 25.

-Earlier this month, the ministry adopted draft energy permits for three other proposed wind farms – Baljci, Orlovača, and Ivovik, according to the ministry’s website.
+Earlier this month, the ministry adopted draft energy permits for three other proposed wind farms – Baljci, Orlovača, and Ivovik, according to its website.

 Baljci will have an installed capacity of 48 MW and projected annual electricity production of 145.7 GWh, while Orlovača’s proposed nameplate capacity is 42.9 MW and its projected annual output 99.6 GWh.
 Wind farm Ivovik, with an installed capacity of 84 MW, is expected to generate 236.6 GWh of electricity a year.